liliansh/Webbitz-Test/README.md

 in order to run the code :
 we must install:
 1. jdk. java
+2. eclipse
-2. selenium-java
+3. selenium-java
-3. chromedriver
+4. chromedriver
-4. git
+5. git

 test scenario in BDD: User successfully selects a video to watch.